NoThisIsPatrik/functionalSha512/README.md

 sha512_func_noc.py is *almost* the same thing, but without the comments - some of it is so over-commented that it's kind of hard to actually read the code.

 sha512_compact.py is a refactored version with only four functions.
 The reason it is four instead of one is that all of them are of the form "f(x) = f( \[inline processing of x\] ) if not \[end condition\] else x".
 It's totally possible to refactor two functions like that into a single one (and I may do so), but the complexity goes up a bit, and the (already abysmal) readabillity is even further destroyed.

+sha512_onefunc.py So..
+This is a single function (still pure, stateless, immutable) version.
+It's kind of approaching stupid language tricks, unless you dig lambda calculus, in which case it kind of matters.
+It's not a very illustrative example, but..
+I've really never felt comfortable around the Y-comnbiner, even back when I should have been, and at least for the mnomnent it's all so clear to me now.
+So I had to finish it. :-)